eshathakur/cse15l-lab-reports/LabReport3.md

 stringsearch-data/technical/911report/chapter-11.txt
 ```

 <br>4. `-user` : this option allows you to search for a file owned by a specific user.
+This option is most useful in multi-user environments because it can find and filter files owned by a specific user.
 <br> For example, since I cloned the directory under my user EshaThakur on vscode on my mac, all the files were owned by me.
 So when I did this command, all files under the ./techincal directory were in the outout (which I shortened).
 ```
 EshaThakur$ find stringsearch-data/technical -user EshaThakur